Do I Have to Go to Court for a DWI Charge in Charlotte, NC?

 If you’ve had a warrant for arrest issued for not appearing at a court date, you may be able to have it stricken by appearing in court to explain why you failed to appear.
 In some cases, your attorney is permitted to appear in court on your behalf.
 There is no guarantee that you warrant for arrest will be stricken; as the request is a complicated legal process in itself.
 If you have prior incidents – especially previous instances of failing to appear – on your record, the road ahead will probably be more difficult.

-When Do I Need to Go to Court?
+When Do I Need to Go to Court for a DWI in NC?

 It’s important to be in court for every hearing unless your attorney specifically tells you that you don’t have to attend.
 For your initial court date, your attorney may be able to appear on your behalf through a waiver of appearance.
 If approved, then you may not have to appear at your first court hearing.
 However, after that you are obligated to appear unless your attorney tells you otherwise.